nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 Adds a floating task to the task manager. <br>
 Format: `add TASK_NAME p/PRIORITY_LEVEL [i/ANY_INFO] [t/TAGS]`
 	 > `PRIORITY_LEVEL` should be defined by integers 1 (high) to 4(low).<br>
-	 > `ANY_INFO` allows you to key in details with regards to the task, optional.<br>
+	 > `ANY_INFO` allows you to key in details with regards to the task [optional].<br>
-	 > `TAGS` allows you to assign tags to the tasks, optional.
+	 > `TAGS` allows you to assign tags to the tasks [optional].

 Adds a task, with a specified deadline, to the task manager. <br>
 Format: `add TASK_NAME d/DEADLINE p/PRIORITY_LEVEL [i/ANY_INFO] [t/TAGS]`
-   > `DEADLINE` can be entered in the format of "date month", "month date", "date month year" or "month date year".
+     > `DEADLINE` can be entered in the format of "date month", "month date", "date month year" or "month date year". <br>
-	 > If no year is specified, the current year of the system will be used as the year of the deadline.
+	 > If no year is specified, the current year of the system will be used as the year of the deadline.<br>
 	 > The month must be typed out as the first three letters of the month.